Associate Professor of English

 Office: 108 Swan Hall

-Williams’s research concerns the literature and rhetoric of the British Renaissance and the cultural history of science and mathematics.
-He has presented papers at the Harvard Shakespearean Studies Seminar, at the University of Aberdeen, and at conferences of the Modern Language Association, the Renaissance Society of America, the Shakespeare Association of America, the History of Science Society, the British Society for the History of Mathematics, and the Society for Literature, Science, and the Arts.
-He has received fellowships from the URI Council for Research, the URI Center for the Humanities, and the Folger Shakespeare Library, and a scholarship at the Rare Book School at the University of Virginia.
+Travis Williams specializes in Shakespeare and early modern literature and has recently taught courses on Shakespeare, Marlowe, Jonson, Donne, Milton, Chaucer, Renaissance lyric poetry, and science and literature.
+His current book project is titled "Dimension and Degree: Literature, Rhetoric, and Mathematics in the Age of Shakespeare."
+Research interests include: book history, history of mathematics, antitheatricalism, scientific rhetoric, visual rhetoric, source and influence studies.
+He has presented papers at the Harvard Shakespearean Studies Seminar and the University of Aberdeen, and at conferences of the Modern Language Association, the Renaissance Society of America, the Shakespeare Association of America, the History of Science Society, the British Society for the History of Mathematics, and the Society for Literature, Science, and the Arts.
+He has received fellowships from the URI Council for Research, the URI Center for the Humanities, the Folger Shakespeare Library, and the Rare Book School at the University of Virginia.

 Shakespeare Up Close: Reading Early Modern Texts.
 Co-edited with an Introduction co-written by Travis D. Williams, Russ McDonald, and Nicholas D. Nace.
 London: Arden Shakespeare, 2012.

 "The Dialogue of Early Modern Mathematical Subjectivity."
 Configurations 21:1 (2013): 53-84.

 "Procrustean Marxism and Subjective Rigor: Early Modern Arithmetic and Its Readers" In "Raw Data" Is an Oxymoron.
 Ed.
 Lisa Gitelman.
 Cambridge, Mass.: MIT Press, 2013.
 41-59.